neotron/EDPathFinder/README.md

 The settlement data comes from the excellent spreadsheet by Cmdr dja: https://docs.google.com/spreadsheets/d/1IVPYPqXbqC7pYY2UggEXLSO0CMaE0ksZMB2Ejlh0aYI/ - without his work, this project would have been impossible to complete.

+# Installing

+Download the latest installer release from https://github.com/neotron/EDPathFinder/releases/ (exe for Windows, dmg for OSX)

 # Building

 EDPathfinder depends on the Google Optimization Tools library and Qt 5.7.
 CMake is required for compilation.